local-projects/ofxOpenVRTracker/README.md

 Within this addon, there is a folder *steamvr_settings* that contains files with the same relative paths as those in your Steam directory.
 Your Steam directory is likely located at `C:/Program Files (x86)/Steam`.
 For each file in the *steamvr_settings* folder, use a text editor to copy all (json formatted) settings into the corresponding files in your native Steam directory.
 If the same keys exist in the files in your native directory, replace the old value with the new one.
 Together, changes to these configuration files allow for the Vive Pro to run headless.

+Additionally, it is recommended to delete all contents of the folder `C:\Program Files (x86)\Steam\config\lighthouse\`.
+Do this once before you run SteamVR, before running the application which uses this addon.
+This will clear all existing `lighthousedb.json` files and associated configurations.
+This, in combination with the replacement of the `chaperone_info.json` in the previous step, will ensure you have only one universe (coordinate space), so that SteamVR does not get confused about which universe to choose before or during program execution.

 Note: These files also increase the standby timeout for controllers and trackers, so they don't fall asleep when they aren't being used.
 The timeout in these settings is one day, set in the first file under *power > turnOffControllersTimeout*.
 This value is in seconds.

 ##### Tracker Connections